-The external auditors, KPMG (auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group), who conduct their audit in compliance with Swiss law and in accordance with Swiss Auditing

-Standards and with International Standards on Auditing.

-The Nestlé Group Audit function, the corporate internal auditors, which has a direct link to the Audit Committee.
-It comprises a unit of international auditors who travel worldwide, completing audit assignments.

-Group Risk Services, the corporate risk management unit, providing assistance to all corporate entities with regard to risk management, loss prevention, claims handling and insurance.
+- The external auditors, KPMG (auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group), who conduct their audit in compliance with Swiss law and in accordance with Swiss Auditing Standards and with International Standards on Auditing. - The Nestlé Group Audit function, the corporate internal auditors, which has a direct link to the Audit Committee.
+It comprises a unit of international auditors who travel worldwide, completing audit assignments. - Group Risk Services, the corporate risk management unit, providing assistance to all corporate entities with regard to risk management, loss prevention, claims handling and insurance.
 A top-level risk assessment is performed once a year for all businesses.
-For more information, please refer to Note 20 of the Consolidated Financial Statements of the Nestlé Group 2009.

-Group Compliance and other risk and controlrelated functions provide additional guidance and oversight.
+For more information, please refer to Note 23 of the 2010 Consolidated Financial Statements of the Nestlé Group. - Group Compliance and other risk and control-related functions provide additional guidance and oversight.
+Risk and compliance activities are regularly coordinated through the Group Compliance Committee to ensure a holistic, entity-wide approach.
+For more information, please refer to page 44 of the Annual Report 2010.

-Executive Board
+4. Executive Board